Vatican Library (Biblioteca apostolica vaticana)

 The Dominican cardinal Girolamo Casanata opened this library to the general public in 1701.
 Since 1870, however, the Italian government has administered the library.
 The original catalogue was around 25,000 volumes and donated by Casanata to the Dominican convent of Santa Maria sopra Minerva along with a large endowment fund for the purchase new books.
 Amongst the library’s possessions are Greek and Hebrew texts, Roman governmental proclamations, and comedies of the 17th and 18th centuries.

-The Herzitania Library/Max Planck Institute for Art History (Bibliotheca Hertziana)
+The Herzitania Library/Max Planck Institute for Art History (Biblioteca Hertziana)

 Via Gregoriana 30.